heathermortensen/PigGame/README.md

 | Kite             |                 |                                        |
 | ------------- | ----------- | ----------------------------|

 ### Step 1.)
-Design frontend
+Frontend sketch

 * I first designed both screens in Tkinter (UI framework inherent to python 3) to sketch out a basic layout for the game (see figures 1 and 2).
-* These screens are running on Windows and Mac OSX, using python v3.8, and PIL/PILLO (which?).
+* I use the PIL Imaging Libary, which excludes me from using Pillow. (verify this - which did I install?
+They are mutually exclusive.)

 #### File: screen1.py

 ![Screen #1 on Windows & Mac](https://raw.githubusercontent.com/heathermortensen/PigGame/master/screen1BothOS.png)

 Figure 1.
-Screen 1 shows basic UI functionality when a button is clicked
+Screen 1 demonstrates basic button click to display game rules

 #### File: screen2.py

 ![Screen #2](https://raw.githubusercontent.com/heathermortensen/PigGame/master/screen2.png)

 Figure 2.
-Screen 2 is where players will take turns rolling dice and a scorecard will be displayed
+Screen 2 is where players take turns rolling dice and a scorecard will be displayed

 ### Step 2.)
 Program frontend functionality

-* Next, I started fresh.
-I programmed UI functionality into a blank file containing only necessary widgets that I required to test UI functionality.
+* Having aquainted with Tkinter, I started fresh.
+* I programmed into a blank file containing only necessary widgets required to test UI functions.
 * Design elements from screen1.py and screen2.py can be added in quickly later.
 * This file is called piggy.py and contains a class for instantiating Window objects.
 * The window1 object contains the functionality for screen 1 (see figure 3).